Verifiable and Provably Secure Machine Unlearning: Background

 \textit{Perfect Completeness.} Given any true statement, an honest prover should be able to convince an honest verifier.
 More formally, let $\mathcal{R}$ be a sequence of families of efficiently decidable relations $\relation$.
-For all $R\in\mathcal{R}$ and $(\phi,\witness)\in R$
+For all $R\in\mathcal{R}$ and $(\phi,\witness)\in R$ { \scalebox{0.9}{ $\Pr\Bigg[ \SNARKVrfy(R,\crs,\phi,\pi)\Bigg|\!\! \!\!\!\Bigg]=1 \, .$}}

 \textit{Computational Soundness.} We say that $\SNARK$ is sound if it is not possible to prove a false statement.
 Let $L_R$ be the language consisting of statements for which there exists corresponding witnesses in $R$.
-For a relation $R\sim\mathcal{R}$, we require that for all non-uniform PPT adversaries $\advA$\\
+For a relation $R\sim\mathcal{R}$, we require that for all non-uniform PPT adversaries $\advA$ { \scalebox{0.9}{ $\Pr\Bigg[\!\!\! \!\!\Bigg|\!\! \!\!\!\Bigg]\leq \negl(\lambda) \, .$ }} We further define the notion of witness extractability or knowledge soundness.